-Name Mean (and Standard Deviation) of diastolic blood pressure in the population Definition Average of the diastolic blood pressure measured in the surveyed population Case definition Level of diastolic blood pressure Calculation method Sum of all the measurement of diastolic blood pressure / total number of adult respondents who had their blood pressure measured Parameters Numerator: Sum of all the measurements of diastolic blood pressure Denominator: total Number of respondents who had their blood pressure measured in the study Measurement unit: per 100 Type: Mean and SD Categories: Female, Male; ages 25-64 and by age group 25-34, 35-44, 45-54, 55-64 Frequency of collection: every 3-5 years Data sources National of sub national risk factors survey (STEPS or similar) Significance and rational Blood Pressure control among adults is important in preventing or delaying the onset or progression of Hypertensive disease and its complications (e.g., cardiovascular disease, stroke, and end-stage renal disease).
+Name Mean level of diastolic blood pressure in the population Definition Average level of diastolic blood pressure measured in the surveyed population Case definition Level of diastolic blood pressure Calculation method Sum of all the measurements of diastolic blood pressure Total number of adult respondents of the survey who had their blood pressure measured Parameters Numerator: Sum of all the measurements of diastolic blood pressure Denominator: total number of adults respondents who had their blood pressure measured Type: Mean Categories: Female, male; ages 25-64 and by age groups 25-34, 35-44, 45-54, 55-64 Frequency of collection: every 3-5 years Data sources National of sub national risk factors survey (STEPS or similar) Significance and rational Blood pressure control among adults is important in preventing or delaying the onset or progression of hypertensive disease and its complications (e.g., cardiovascular disease, stroke, and end-stage renal disease).
 Limitations of indicators and data sources Data might be subject to measurement errors.